BACCHUS Marsh police have asked for public assistance to find a 46-year-old

 man missing since last week.

-Keith Foggin was last seen at Millabank Street, Bacchus Marsh, about 10.30am
+Keith Foggin was last seen at Millbank Street, Bacchus Marsh, Victoria about 10.30am

 on September 24.
 He is about 170cm tall and of medium build with short, dark